 Mr Karuppiah was trained by prominent Foot and Ankle Surgeons in the region and gained glorifying experiences both in trauma and elective surgery.
 After completing his fellowship exam, he completed a fellowship programme in Manchester, improving his expertise in foot and ankle reconstruction after trauma.
 He was selected for an accredited International Specialist training in Foot and Ankle and Knee Fellowship from Australia.

-Mr Karuppiah sees and treats both NHS and private patients at Circle Nottingham.
+Mr Karuppiah sees and treats NHS patients at Circle Nottingham.

 Mr Karuppiah was trained in orthopaedic surgery at the Queen’s Medical Centre, Nottingham.
 He has also trained in Australia with prominent surgeons including some travel fellowship.